FenzXT/FRANTIC_BOT/README.md

 2 - Change Your Token In .env

-3 - Deploy On Render.com [Easy - Node.js Repository Happy Moderation]
+3 - Deploy On Render.com [Easy - Node.js Repository]

 ---